-To increase the involvement of children in their placement decisions, it is important to continue to keep them informed through your case work activities and, as mentioned earlier, include them in major decision-making processes.
+To increase the involvement of children in decisions about their care arrangement, it is important to continue to keep them informed through your case work activities and, as mentioned earlier, include them in major decision-making processes.

 The Aboriginal and Torres Strait Islander Child Placement Principle outlines five core elements, including one specifically on participation.
 Culturally safe participation is vital and includes the following actions:

 - draw on family knowledge of culture, strengths and risks